Skip to content

 Mediator Type Use Case Bootstrap Function

-RequestMediator Standard commands and queries bootstrap.bootstrap()
+RequestMediator Standard commands and queries cqrs.requests.bootstrap.bootstrap()

-StreamingRequestMediator Streaming requests with incremental results bootstrap.bootstrap_streaming()
+StreamingRequestMediator Streaming requests with incremental results cqrs.requests.bootstrap.bootstrap_streaming()

-EventMediator Processing events from message brokers bootstrap.bootstrap() (events module)
+EventMediator Processing events from message brokers cqrs.events.bootstrap.bootstrap()

 Mediator Comparison